Aloha Airlines

-Aloha Airlines was an American airline headquartered in Honolulu, Hawaii, operating from a hub at Honolulu International Airport (now Daniel K. Inouye International Airport).
-Operations began on July 26, 1946, and ceased operations on March 31, 2008.
+Aloha Airlines was a United States airline that operated passenger flights from 1946 until 2008.
+It was headquartered in Honolulu, Hawaii, operating from its hub at Honolulu International Airport (now Daniel K. Inouye International Airport).

 History

 Propeller era

 The airline was founded as charter carrier Trans-Pacific Airlines by publisher Ruddy F. Tongg Sr. as a competitor to Hawaiian Airlines, commencing operations on July 26, 1946, with a war-surplus Douglas C-47 (DC-3) on a flight from Honolulu to Maui and Hilo.
-Tongg and partners founded the airline after being bumped from flights on the only interisland carrier, Hawaiian Airlines.
+Tongg and partners founded the airline after being bumped from flights on the only inter-island carrier, Hawaiian Airlines.
 The company employed local Island residents and its first slogan was "The People's Airline.
 It soon earned the nickname "The Aloha Airline".
 Approval to operate as a scheduled airline came when President Harry S. Truman signed the certificate on February 21, 1949, with the first scheduled flight on June 6, 1949, following ceremonies held the previous day.

 In 1952, the airline reported its first annual profit, approximately $36,000.
 In 1950, the airline adopted the name TPA-The Aloha Airline.
 To compete, Hawaiian Airlines began using the Convair 340.
-In 1958, real estate developer Hung Wo Ching, became CEO of the airline and changed the name to Aloha Airlines.
+In 1958, real estate developer Hung Wo Ching became CEO of the airline and changed the name to Aloha Airlines.
 In 1959, Aloha began using Fairchild F-27 turboprops.
 Also in 1959, the company became a public company via an initial public offering.

 Jet engine era

 Aloha retired its last DC-3 on January 3, 1961, becoming the second airline in the United States to operate an all-turbine fleet.
 In 1963, the airline took delivery of two Vickers Viscounts from Austrian Airlines and soon acquired a third from Northeast Airlines.
 The October 1, 1964, cover of the airline's system timetable proclaimed "Hawaii's Only All Jet Power Service Between The Islands" as Aloha was operating all of its inter-island flights at this time with the Fairchild F-27 and Vickers Viscount turboprops.
 Soon, the airline made the move to pure jets, with its first new British Aircraft Corporation BAC One-Eleven twin jet arriving in Honolulu on April 16, 1966.
 The last F-27 was retired from service in June 1967.
-As Hawaiian Airlines took delivery of larger Douglas DC-9-30 jets, Aloha realized its smaller BAC One-Eleven series 200 aircraft, which also suffered from performance penalties at Kona International Airport, put it at a disadvantage.
+As Hawaiian Airlines took delivery of larger Douglas DC-9-30 jets, Aloha realized its smaller BAC One-Eleven series 200 aircraft, which also suffered from performance penalties at Kona International Airport (which had a shorter runway at the time), put it at a disadvantage.
 Aloha placed an order for two Boeing 737-200 jetliners in 1968.
 Named "Funbirds," the Boeing jets entered service in March 1969.
 The massive capacity increase hurt both airlines, and in 1970, the first of three unsuccessful merger attempts between the two rivals (the others coming in 1988 and 2001) was made.
 In October 1971, the airline sold its remaining Viscount 745 turboprop aircraft and became an all-jet airline.